bharatm29/CollegeResources/yoga-notes/24-01-25/timepass.md

 5. Water - taste(==ras)

 Anna maye kosh is comprise of panch ... or above 5 subtle elements.
-It is sustained by food
+It is sustained by food.
+It's out physical body.

 Assignment - What is anna maye kosh made up of.
 What sustains it.
 What can affect it?

+Contraction is action of our musle.

+FIXME: find the answer

+Mules that are contracted are more strong